Đinh Xuân Quảng: Post World War II political activity

 In Vietnam and in Hànội he represented the State of Vietnam to receive the “sword and seal of Emperor Bảo Đại” that was given to the Vietnam's representatives in 1945 when Bảo Đại resigned and had been hidden by the VM to date.

 Under the Nguyễn Văn Tâm's cabinet he returned to the Judicial sector as a judge at the Cour d’Appel of Saigon.

 He held the position of Minister of Interior in the Bửu Lộc cabinet (Jan 11, 1954 – July 7, 1954).
 This was a very difficult period where the Geneva Conference was held to discuss the division of Vietnam into two countries.
 The Bưu Lộc cabinet was able to sign the Independence Treaty and the Association Treaty between France and Vietnam on June 4, 1954.

 This cabinet resigned in protest to the Geneva Conference partition of the country and handed the power to the newly nominated PM Ngô Đình Diệm.

 During July 1949 to July 1954, the State of Vietnam had 5 Prime Ministers and 8 cabinets. Đinh Xuân Quảng participated in 5 cabinets due to his professional competence and reputation.

 After the Geneva Accords of 1954 he returned to the judicial sector being a member of the Cour de Cassation (Supreme Court) and the Cour d’Appel de Saigon.

 After the Geneva Treaty dividing Vietnam into two countries, Đinh Xuân Quảng returned to the Judicial sector as a Judge at the Tribunal de Grande Instance de Saigon and as a member of the Cour de Cassation – Sài Gòn.

 During 1955–1956, Đinh Xuân Quảng declined overture from the Ngô Đình Diệm administration whom he had experience dealing with in Hong Kong, and did not cooperate with the government due to its dictatorial behavior.
 He escaped an assassination attempt and went into hiding for many months.
 He participated in the nationalist opposition movement struggling for a democratic and non-communist Vietnam.
 During this period he contributed to many opposition newspapers in the South including the “Chính Luận” newspaper.

-On November 11, 1960, after the failed military coup he gave refuge to his friend Phan Huy Đán which resulted in the imprisonment of his family for almost 4 years (his son Đinh Xuân Quân was released after 6 months of detention). Đinh Xuân Quảng and his wife – the only woman imprisoned during this period went to the Special Military Tribunal on July 11, 1963 and were rehabilitated after the fall of the Ngô Đình Diệm in 1963.
+On November 11, 1960, after the failed military coup he gave refuge to his friend Phan Huy Đán which resulted in the imprisonment of his family for almost 4 years (his son Đinh Xuân Quân was released after 6 months of detention). Đinh Xuân Quảng and his wife – the only woman imprisoned during this period went to the Special Military Tribunal on July 11, 1963, and were rehabilitated after the fall of the Ngô Đình Diệm in 1963.

-During the period 1962–1965 the North-South warfares intensified with more involvement from the US.
+During the period 1962–1965 the north–south warfare intensified with more involvement from the US.
 It became a proxy war in the “Cold war.”